Dominique Faure

-Dominique Faure (born 28 August 1959) is a French politician of the Radical Party who has been serving as State Secretary for Rural Affairs in the government of Prime Minister Élisabeth Borne since 2022.
-She was elected to the National Assembly in the 2022 French legislative election in Haute-Garonne's 10th constituency.
+Dominique Faure (born 28 August 1959) is a French politician of Renaissance (RE).
+She served as Secretary of State for Rural Affairs from July to November 2022 in the Borne government, and as Minister Delegate for Territorial Collectivities and Rural Affairs from November 2022 to September 2024 in the Borne and Attal governments.
+She represented Haute-Garonne's 10th constituency in the National Assembly from June to August 2022.

 Early life and career

 Faure holds an engineering degree from INSA de Lyon and an MBA from HEC Paris.

 Following graduation, Faure worked in major companies – IBM, Motorola, SFR, Veolia – and ran a human resources consulting firm before entering politics in the 2012 legislative elections.
 Together with her husband, she also owns a hotel.

 Political career

 From 2014 to 2022, Faure served as mayor of Saint-Orens-de-Gameville.

 Personal life

 Faure is married and has three children.